‣ Astra CLI

 }

-If not provided, the region will be the default free region and the keyspace will be the database name but you can change then with -r
+If not provided, the region will be the default free region, and the keyspace will be the database name, but you can change them with the -r

 and -k